 Of our possible pasts lie in tatters and rags”

-The missing lyrics from “Your Possible Pasts” appear in the liner notes of the original LP release, but have been removed from all subsequent reissues and remasters.
+The missing couplet from “Your Possible Pasts” appear in the liner notes of the original LP release, but have been removed from all subsequent reissues and remasters.

 The Whisper in “Your Possible Pasts”

 After the first chorus just before the lyric “She stood in the doorway, the ghost of a smile,” a very faint female voice with a slight European accent can be heard whispering ”How are you tonight?”
 This spoken line does not appear in any printed lyrics for the song.